-Ask an Expert: Q&A on outdoor technology with Dan Killinger
+Ask an Expert: Q&A on outdoor tech with Dan Killinger

 Your personal paradise.
 Your post-work retreat.
 Your favorite spot of the house… outside of it.
 We’re talking about what your backyard could become – a place to relax and enjoy yourself effortlessly with the luxury of automation for your favorite backyard features – thanks to the help of a professional smart home integrator.
-But just how far can you go with the possibilities?
+But just how far can you go with the possibilities of outdoor tech?
 We know just the guy with all the answers: Dan Killinger from Intelligent Living Solutions.

 Dan Killinger, Owner/Chief Servant